We often hear, glass block “vents give you great air flow”, or so my customers tell me that “Joe” down the street told them.

-Now I’ll be honest — if you want vents, I will sell them to you, but not because you need them and as long as we’re being honest, not because they’re beneficial.
+Now I’ll be honest — if you want vents, we will sell them to you, but not because you need them and as long as we’re being honest, not because they’re beneficial.

-I sell them because my competitors sell them and because some people were convinced by a friend who believes they understand everything they know about glass block windows, that they need vents.
+We sell them because our competitors sell them and because some people were convinced by a friend who believes they understand everything they know about glass block windows, that they need vents.
 But there is one valid reason where you should put in a vent.

 Building Codes Often Require Bathrooms To Have Vents